 $5,688 - $12,238

-Updated February 2, 2022Reviewed by Dan DiClerico, Smart Home Strategist and Home Expert.
+Updated July 28, 2022Reviewed by Dan DiClerico, Smart Home Strategist and Home Expert.

-2022 Notice: Material Prices are Surging
+2022 Notice: Material Prices Are Surging

-Demand for roofing has grown over the past year.
-And, as a result, manufacturers are increasing materials prices.
+Demand for siding and other building materials has grown over the past year.
+And as a result, manufacturers are increasing materials prices.
 Prices have gone up 5% to 10% this year, and many parts of the country are experiencing long delivery times.
-If you're planning a roofing project, we recommend starting as early as possible in the season, preparing for potential price fluctuations, and allowing extra time to order materials.
+If you're planning a building project, we recommend starting as early as possible in the season, preparing for potential price fluctuations, and allowing extra time to order materials.

 Let's calculate cost data for you.
 Where are you located?